ezsystems/commerce-documentation/docs/guide/login_and_registration/login_and_registration_cookbook.md

     The login forms in the template must post to the `{{ path( 'login_check' ) }}`

-    Please pay attention that this URL is NOT the url of the security controller.
-The posted data is handled automatically by Symfony and pasted to the Security context, where the authentication is done.
+    This URL is not the URL of the security controller.
+    The posted data is handled automatically by Symfony and passed to the Security context, where the authentication is done.

-## How to log in User from a controller?
+## Logging in a User from a controller

-Sometimes it is necessary that the User is logged in directly, without typing of username/password combination for some reasons, for example you are using login via SSO and want to login the user in your application.
+Sometimes a User must be logged in directly, without providing the username/password combination.
+An example use case is logging in with SSO:

 ``` php
 public function loginEzUserAction()